Uluṟu Photography Workshop 2027 (Red Centre, NT)

 How night-sky sessions work

-After close, deeper night-sky shooting moves to dark-sky locations outside the park boundary when weather and safety allow.
-If cloud rolls in, we switch to editing, planning, and technique so the session still produces real improvement.
+We photograph in-park during available twilight and access windows, and run our deeper night-sky sessions from established dark-sky locations with clean horizons, where we have the time and safety to work the Milky Way properly.
+If cloud rolls in, we switch to editing, planning and technique so the session still produces real improvement.

 Day by day — how it runs

-Session timing and locations are conditions-led, aligned to safe park access windows.
+Session timing and locations are conditions-led, aligned to safe access windows, light and weather.

 Arrival + briefing + first sunset

-Arrive Yulara, gear check and full briefing covering local access rules, Anangu cultural protocols, and safety procedures.
-First sunset session if conditions and arrival timing allow.
+Arrive Yulara, gear check and full briefing covering access rules, Aṉangu cultural protocols and safety.
+First sunset session if arrival timing and conditions allow.

-Pre-dawn start for sunrise textures and silhouettes.
-Midday editing and critique.
-Twilight in-window, then off-park Milky Way session after close — conditions permitting.
+Early start (ahead of the gate queue) for sunrise textures and silhouettes.
+Midday editing block and rest.
+Twilight session, then a dark-sky Milky Way session — conditions permitting.

-Kata Tjuta compositions — layered domes, long-lens abstracts, wide landscapes.
-Afternoon critique and plan.
+Kata Tjuṯa compositions — layered domes, long-lens abstracts, wide landscapes.
+Afternoon editing and planning.
 Evening astro: single and tracked capture workflow, stacking and tracking basics.

 Conditions-led flex day

 Adapt to weather and group needs.
-Alternate angles, deeper personal coaching, extended edit sessions.
+Alternate angles, intimate desert detail, deeper personal coaching, extended edit time.
 Final night window if conditions allow.

 Final sunrise + image review + departures